jmchandonia/CORAL/back_end/README.md

 pip3 install notebook
 ```

+_add jupyterhub as user on Linux:_
 ```
 useradd jupyterhub
 ```
 _remember to set shell to nologin, add to shadow group_

+_add jupyterhub as user on MacOS:_
+- Click on System Preferences > Users & Groups
+- After clicking unlock in the bottom left, add a new user named "jupyterhub"
+- When user is created, right click on user in left sidebar and click "Advanced options"
+- Set jupyterhub's login shell to /sbin/nologin

 _set up /etc/jupyterhub and /srv/jupyterhub files as described in docs above, or copy from another installation._